Skip to content Skip to footer navigation

 Fact-checked

-Checked for accuracy by our qualified fact-checkers and verifiers.
+Checked for accuracy by our qualified fact-checkers, verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

 Need to know

-• Temu is a new shopping website and app known for its broad range of products and cheap prices
+• Temu is a shopping website and app known for its broad range of products and cheap prices

-The retail app and website sells a broad range of goods, from arts and craft supplies to power tools and electronics.
+The retail app and website sells a broad range of goods, from clothing and craft supplies to power tools and electronics.
 But it's perhaps best known for its small everyday household products and novelty items.

 Why is Temu so popular?